Chicago will require proof of vaccination in restaurants and bars - ExBulletin

 Lightfoot said there will be a weekly testing option for unvaccinated employees, but no testing option for customers.
 Proof of vaccination can be a physical card or a photo of the card.
 The requirement does not apply to places of worship, elementary and secondary schools, grocery stores, and office or residential buildings.

-Chicago Public Health Commissioner Allison Arwady said the requirement will apply to anyone aged 5 and over, and that they must be “fully vaccinated,” what the CDC currently defines as two weeks. after the second dose of the vaccine.
-For people 16 years of age and over, a valid photo ID must be presented with the vaccination record.
+Allison Arwady, Chicago’s public health commissioner, said the requirement will apply to all people aged 5 and over and that they must be fully immunized, “which the CDC currently defines as two weeks after the second dose of the vaccine.
+For people aged 16 and older, a valid photo ID must be presented along with a vaccination record.

+Lightfoot said city inspectors will monitor companies for compliance with the requirement.
+Warnings will be issued to businesses that don’t comply, but if a business repeatedly breaks the rules, it will bring down the hammer, Lightfoot said.

 Much of the omicron variant remains unknown, including whether it causes more or less severe disease.
 Early studies suggest that those vaccinated will need a booster to have the best chance of preventing omicron infection, but even without the extra dose, the vaccination should still offer strong protection against serious illness and death.